yegorsokolov/MT5/README.md

 extras, for example `pip install .[rl]` or `pip install .[heavy]`.

 After the initial training run you can expose monitoring dashboards or other services as needed.
-The management API that previously launched via `python -m mt5.remote_api` has been detached from the supported distribution; consult `archive/bot_apis` if you plan to host it independently.
+The FastAPI management surface that previously launched via `python -m mt5.remote_api` now lives in `archive/bot_apis` for teams that still host it separately, while the core process-control features are implemented in `mt5.remote_api` for direct use inside your automation.

 ### Background services